kkrull/javascript-sandbox/Readme.md

 I've used PhantomJS before, and hence prefer to use that.
 Normally you'd have to install Phantom on each environment you plan to use, but [phantomjs-maven-plugin](https://github.com/klieber/phantomjs-maven-plugin) takes care of that automatically when you run Maven.

+## Items to explore

+- Some notion of managing modules w/in our own code, like require.js
+- Some framework to break the UI into distinct, composable views backed by data in model classes, ala Backbone.js
+- Some basic library support, like underscore.js
+- Some means of templating HTML, like handlebars.js